-A review of the business of the Group as well as discussion and analysis of the Group's performance during the year and the material factors underlying its financial performance and financial position can be found in the section headed "Management Discussion and Analysis" set out on pages 6 to 10 of this annual report.
+A review of the business of the Group as well as discussion and analysis of the Group's performance during the year and the material factors underlying its financial performance and financial position can be found in the section headed "Management Discussion and Analysis" of this annual report.
 This discussion forms part of this report of the Directors.